 Say hello to my skinny friend.
 At a mere 4.1 pounds and 0.7 inches thick (reviewed at $1,999, or $1,799 starting), MSI's GS65 Stealth Thin is one of the company's slimmest gaming laptops to date.
 It's also one of the first gaming systems to feature Intel's 8th gen, six-core Coffee Lake processor, which promises 20 percent more performance than its predecessor, making this model a good system for productivity.

 But MSI hasn't skimped on the gaming power, cramming a VR-ready Nvidia GeForce 1070 Max-Q GPU into that slim chassis and all but guaranteeing the notebook will deliver high frame rates and smooth virtual reality experience -- all in an unbelievably pretty frame.
-It's a gorgeous attempt to bridge the gap between work and play, but a very hot undercarriage while gaming is a definite fly in the ointment.
+We wish this machine ran cooler, but overall the MSI GS65 Stealth is one of the best gaming laptops you can buy for those who value portability.

 Design: The Golden Touch

 Adorned with gold accents and beautiful without being ostentatious, the Stealth Thin is the Bond girl of gaming laptops.
 The entirety of the laptop's chassis is made from black, matte sandblasted aluminum alloy.
 Instead of the usual backlit red-and-white dragon sigil logo, MSI employs a little Midas touch, replacing it with a printed black-and-gold emblem.
 A thin, diamond-cut golden strip lines the top of the lid.
 The company also added some gold to the side vents for an elegant flash of color.